UZ-SLAMLab/Endo-Depth-and-Motion/README.md

 ## ⚙️ Setup

 We have ran our experiments under CUDA 9.1.85, CuDNN 7.6.5 and Ubuntu 18.04.
-We recommend create a virtual environment with Python 3.6 using [Anaconda](https://www.anaconda.com/download/) `conda create -n edam python=3.6` and install the dependencies as:
+We recommend create a virtual environment with Python 3.6 using [Anaconda](https://www.anaconda.com/download/) `conda create -n edam python=3.6` and install the dependencies as
 ```shell
 conda install -c conda-forge opencv=4.2.0
 pip3 install -r path/to/Endo-Depth-and-Motion/requirements.txt